 - Check that the water supply line behind the fridge isn’t kinked and the shutoff valve is fully open.

-- On the modular unit, toggle the arm up and down a few times to force a cycle, then wait several hours.
+- Toggle the shutoff arm up and down a few times to attempt a new cycle, then wait several hours.

-If you’ve run all five and still have no ice, the failure is electrical or mechanical inside the assembly, and that’s the point to stop guessing.
+If you’ve run all five and still have no ice, the failure is electrical or mechanical inside the assembly.

 When to call a tech

-Call us when the fill tube is clear, the freezer is at 0, the supply is open, and there is still no ice.
-Diagnosing whether the fault is the inlet valve, the module motor, or the thermostat means metering components and reading the harvest cycle.
-It is fast work for someone who does it daily and a long afternoon for someone who doesn’t.
-We also handle the built-in and French-door Whirlpool units where the icemaker is buried in the door and the teardown isn’t worth a guess.
+Clearing a frozen fill tube is fast work for someone who does it daily.
+Getting the diagnosis wrong, or cracking the plastic fitting on a DIY thaw, turns a quick job into a bigger one.
+If the tube is clear, the freezer is at 0, the supply line is open, and there’s still no ice, figuring out whether the fault is the valve, the module motor, or the thermostat means metering components and reading the harvest cycle.
+We also handle the built-in and French-door Whirlpool units where the icemaker is buried in the door and the teardown isn’t worth guessing at.

 We service Whirlpool and its family brands, Amana, Maytag, and KitchenAid, across San Ramon, Danville, Dublin, Pleasanton, Livermore, and the rest of the Tri-Valley.
 For the full lineup see our Whirlpool brand page and our refrigeration repair service.
 If you want the related ice-maker guides, we’ve also covered the Frigidaire ice maker and the Samsung ice maker.

-The diagnostic is $75, and we credit it to the repair when you move forward.
+The diagnostic is $75, credited to the repair when you move forward.
 You get a written estimate with the exact part cost before we order anything.

 Call (925) 999-4095 or email [email protected] to book a Whirlpool ice maker repair.
 You can also reach us through the contact page.